shahRhyme007/REU-Project/readme.md

 ## 🙌 Acknowledgments

 - Inspired by: *"Automated Synthesis for In-Memory Computing"* (ICCAD 2023)
-- Built using: OpenAI GPT, Flask, and your engineering brilliance!
+- Built using: OpenAI GPT, Flask, and Python